 Tarlochan Oberoi, Salt Lake City Member Since February 2010 Artist Statement Tarlochan Oberoi was born in 1951 and grew up in India.
 He graduated with an M.F.A. from Delhi College of Art.
 Since 1972, he has lived in Denmark and received several diplomas from Danish graphics art academies.
 He has thus had the opportunity to combine Indian and Danish cultures.
 The result can be found in his paintings and writings.
 The art can stand alone and the words can stand alone.
 However, the two forms of expression combine to enhance and intensify overall impressions and insights.

 Oberoi captures new approaches and new visions in his paintings.
-His art can be found in the books Visionary Art, The Way of the Flower, The Way of the Clouds, and ObserVision.
+His art can be found in several the books.
 In his paintings, opposites are recognized and appear in an aesthetic form.
 Art opens up in them an opportunity for reflection, pondering, insight, consideration, meditation, experience, and letting go.
 Oberoi’s paintings are the result of intense observation - he endeavors to render both the visible and invisible worlds.